SGM GOAL / Materials Science and Engineering

 - Packaging: ESIREIMS,

-- Industrial Design: ISDValencienne, UTC, etc.
+- Industrial Design: ISDValencienne, UTC…

-- Technical sales representative: IAE
+- Technical Sales Representative: IAE

 business sectors and professions

-- Quality control manager at Mäder Composite.
+- Quality Control Manager at Mäder Composite.

-Technical Baccalaureate: STI – STL
+Technology Baccalaureate: STI – STL

 Application in January on Parcoursup